Tax credits in France: what you need to know

 Wage tax credits…

-Conversely, this situation never applies among all these latters.
+As a result, the same € of gross salary spent to get to a given tax credit cannot finance another one.
 For instance, the same € of gross salary spent to get to the research tax credit cannot finance the video-games tax credit (and vice-versa).

 …And the Young Innovative Enterprise (JEI) Status

 The Young Innovative Enterprise Status (JEI) has a particular status.
 Indeed, it combines a corporate tax exemption over 24 months and a decrease in 2/3 of the social expenses on researchers’ salaries.
-It can be applied by SME whose seniority is lower than 8 years.
+It can be applied by SMEs whose seniority is lower than 8 years.

-The JEI status is always accumulated all other tax credit especially with the research tax credit.
-The corporate tax exemption (not the social advantage) is capped to 200 000 €.
+The JEI status is always accumulated all other tax credits, especially with the research tax credit.
+The corporate tax exemption (not the social tax advantage) is capped at € 200,000 .

 Tax credits in France – A summary